DENSORB® Product Check: Absorbent Mats Vs. Mineral Granules

 1.32 gal (2.0 Lbs)

 Space saved – another point for DENSORB® mats.

 DENSORB® absorbent mats are a reliable and flexible aid in many application situations, saving you time and money.

-Therefore, they are in many cases a much better and more economical alternative to granules.
-We recommend that you use your risk assessment to check which substances you handle in your company and what tasks are undertaken using these substances.
+Therefore, they are often a much better and more economical alternative to granules.
+We recommend using your risk assessment to check which substances you handle in your company and what tasks are undertaken using these substances.
 Depending on what is more efficient for your specific application, you should choose the type and amount of absorbents required for everyday and emergency use.
-If you can not do without granules, we also offer you a tried-and-tested selection of mineral and non-mineral products in our range.
+If you can not do without granules, we also offer a tried-and-tested selection of mineral and non-mineral products in our range.

 We are happy to advise you!

 Tailor-made advice & service fulfillment at your fingertips.
 Our advisors go the extra mile to fulfill your needs.
 Take advantage of our phone, mail or on-premise service offers.